rust-basel/fullstack-rust-workshop/src/axum_hello_world.md

 ## Responding with and receiving json payload

-If you want to create a ressource server side, you usually send a `POST` to your server with a Json payload.
+If you want to create a resource server side, you usually send a http `POST` to your server with a Json payload.
 Serialization is hard?
 Not with Rust - as we have the `Serde` crate.

-Add a rust struct annotated with serdes Serialize and Deserialize create.
+Add a rust struct annotated with serde's Serialize and Deserialize create.

 ```rust
 use serde::{Deserialize, Serialize};